Thank you for your interest in Bella Coola Valley Search and Rescue. In order to become a member, there are several steps that must be taken:

 To kick off our recruitment drive, we hold an open house and information session.
 This event will give you a chance to meet some of our members and learn more about being a Search and Rescue volunteer.

-• You must achieve and maintain a minimum of Occupational First Aid Level 1 (OFA1) or equivalent.
-Training for this requirement can provided at no cost as funding allows.
+- You must achieve and maintain a minimum Basic First Aid (Occupational First Aid Level 1 or equivalent/higher).

-• You must have clean criminal record check pertaining to working with children or vulnerable individuals.
+- You must have a clean criminal record check pertaining to working with children or vulnerable individuals.

-• You must have a good driving record if you will be driving to call outs (yes, even in your personal vehicle).
-Obtain your abstract free here (BC license only), and submit with your application.
+- You must have a good driving record if you will be driving to call-outs (yes, even in your personal vehicle).

 3. Attend our Ground Search & Rescue (GSAR) Training